-The EEPROM controller uses this operational code to terminate the data transfer process between EEPROM and the control register during the upload and download process.
+The EEPROM controller uses the end-of-data operational code to terminate the data transfer process between EEPROM and the control register during the upload and download process.
 The last item appearing in the EEPROM buffer segment should be either this operational code or the pseudo-end-of-data operational code.